 Le Forum des Images

-Le forum des Images is a movie theater where you’ll find films you cannot see elsewhere (artistic films, limited diffusion films, independent animated shorts etc …).
+Le forum des Images is a kid-friendly movie theater where you’ll find films you cannot see elsewhere (artistic films, limited run films, independent animated shorts etc …).
 Le forum des images has a dedicated section for children and suggests specific films for children ages 2 and up.

 Film lists for toddlers aged 2 and older (in French only)